marmotteio/marmotteio/ROADMAP.md

 ### Improved Security Features

-Security is a top priority for Supervise.
+Security is a top priority for Marmotte.
 We plan to implement advanced security features to further protect your data.

 ## Mid-Term Goals